-Jeremy W. Pye, Ph.D., RPA
+Jeremy W. Pye, PhD, RPA

 Bioarchaeology Specialist | Historic Materials Specialist